sunilsoni/interview-docs/docs/react/react.md

 ```

-## Q. What are the problems of using render props with PureComponent?
+###  What are the problems of using render props with PureComponent?

 If you create a function inside a **render** method, it negates the purpose of pure component.
 Because the shallow prop comparison will always return **false** for new props, and each **render** in this case will generate a new value for the render prop.
 You can solve this issue by defining the render function as instance method.